nip403/Atari-Asteroids/README.md

 - Binary split (they split into 2)
 - Linear split

-For the latter, the first split will be in half, then each of the children will split in three, then in four etc.
+For the latter, the first split will be in half, then each of the children will split in three, then in four etc.\
+When the parent is split, the vectors of the children will be evenly distributed in a circle.

 # To-do
 - A scoring system